Meitetsu Chita New Line: History

-Services
+Network and operations

-As of 2025, trains service the line every 30 minutes from 5am to 10pm, although the frequency of services are increased during rush hours.
-Local services runs inside the line during daytime, while through rapid/limited express services are run to stations in other lines such as Meitetsu Nagoya Station on rush hours.
+The line branches off the Meitetsu Kōwa Line from Fuki on the eastern side of the Chita Peninsula.
+It crosses the peninsula and then runs on the western side facing the Ise Bay toward the south.
+The line reaches its terminus at Utsumi, the southernmost station of Meitetsu.
+As of 2025, trains service the line every 30 minutes from 5 a.m. to 10 p.m., although service is more frequent during rush hours.
+Local services run inside the line during daytime, while rapid/limited express services are run to stations in other lines such as Meitetsu Nagoya Station on rush hours.